NikashLamsal/NikashLamsal/README.md

 ### 🔭 Currently Working On:
 * Building my skills in competitive programming and hackathon projects.
-* Exploring interesting projects in Computer Engineering.
+* A project on building a user-friendly learning platform with my team .

-### Currently Learning :
+### 💻️ Currently Learning :
 <ol>
     <li>Web development using MERN stack</li>
     <li>Machine Learning</li>